SamirTalwar/webops-workshop/PREREQUISITES.md

 4. Give it 2048 MB of RAM.
 5. Allow it to create a hard disk, with all the defaults.
 6. Once it's created, click "Storage" and assign the ISO to the optical drive.
-7. Hop over to the "Network" tab and change the network from "NAT" to "Bridged Adapter".
+7. Hop over to the "Network" tab and add a second "Host-Only" network adapter.
 8. Start the VM.
 9. Install Ubuntu.
 If the setting is not mentioned below, go with the default.
     1. Pick an appropriate language, keyboard layout, time zone, etc.